andyblomfelt/thefracturesoffel/content/01 - Port Almasha/III. What Lies Beneath a Memory.md

----
-title: II.
-What Lies Beneath a Memory
-description: by Ari Blomfelt
-draft:
----
 ###### Session 7 - July 20, 2025
 ## The Trace He Left Behind
 Dust and ozone hung in the air, the last traces of the Shard’s discharge slowly settling.
 For a moment, no one moved. [[Halur]]’s eyes were wide, fixed on the scorched patch of earth where [[Ewan Reid|Ewan]] had vanished.
 He blinked, pulled himself together, and called out to [[Noro]].